VoltRipper

 What it actually is

 The GT73 runs a 2,400 W hub motor, tops out around 35 mph, and carries dual 48V batteries (~1,747 Wh total) with fat off-road tires, hydraulic suspension front and rear, dual hydraulic disc brakes, and lighting.
-It's genuinely well-specced for the price and UL 2849 certified.
+It's genuinely well-specced for the price.
 But the giveaways matter: a hub motor and functional pedals put it in the e-bike family, not the chain-driven dirt-bike family.
 It's built to look like an e-moto while legally and mechanically behaving more like a fat-tire e-bike.

 There's also a GT73 Pro step-up — roughly 3,000 W, ~50 mph, dual 60V batteries — for buyers who want more, at a higher price.